radgrad/techreport/README.md

 Now you should be able to view the techreport.pdf file.

 To actually make your techreport, I recommend that you make an IntelliJ project for this repo, then edit the text there.
+I generally do not install the tex extensions for IntelliJ, but you can try them if you want.

 Note that the PDF file is not committed to the repo.
 This makes it easier for multiple people to collaborate on a single project without getting merge errors.